[Course]illustrator,dojen Details

 OT

-01. Orientation- Meet Your Instructor - Mind Concept (Learn to use instinct and work with your strengths and weaknesses) - Artist Types (Analytical Type, Hard Worker (Grinder), Creative Worker (Spontaneous)) - Technical Skills - Outcome: Discover your unique style, build essential skills, and create with confidence
+01. Orientation- Meet Your Instructor - Mind Concept (Learn to use instinct and work with your strengths and weaknesses) - Artist Types (Analytical Type, Hard Worker (Grinder), Creative Worker (Spontaneous)) - Technical Skills (Software, basic skills) - Outcome: Discover your unique style, build essential skills, and create with confidence

 - SECTION 02